 Hold your on same sex wedding on a Sunday morning or have your reception on yours or your partner’s birthday, even if it falls on a Thursday !

-It is far better to pick smaller venue where you can create a cozy atmosphere, than have masses of spare space.
+It is far better to pick one of the smaller venues, where you can create a cozy atmosphere, than have masses of spare space.

 If your venue is already booked and the bar is along the corridor, consider ordering an additional mobile bar for the reception area.